NREL/ROSCO_toolbox/README.md

 # NREL's Reference OpenSource Controller (ROSCO) toolbox for wind turbine applications
-This tool-set has been DEPRECIATED!
+This tool-set has been DEPRECATED!

 As of version 2.4.0, the ROSCO toolbox has been combined with the ROSCO git repository here:
 [ROSCO](https://github.com/NREL/ROSCO)